-This post explain what a sound server is, specifically in a Linux context, and provides a list of Sound Server APIs for Linux.
+This post explains what a sound server is, specifically in a Linux context, and provides a list of Sound Server APIs for Linux.

 A sound server is software that manages the use of and access to audio devices, usually a sound card.
 It commonly runs as a background process or daemons.